nodejs/node/doc/api/assert.md

   (err) => {
     assert(err instanceof Error);
     assert(/value/.test(err));
-    // Returning anything from validation functions besides `true` is not
+    // Avoid returning anything from validation functions besides `true`.
-    // recommended.
-Doing so results in the caught error being thrown again.
+    // Otherwise, it's not clear what part of the validation failed.
+Instead,
-    // That is usually not the desired outcome.
-Throw an error about the
-    // specific validation that failed instead (as done in this example). return true;
+    // throw an error about the specific validation that failed (as done in this
+    // example) and add as much helpful debugging information to that error as
+    // possible.
+    return true;
   },
   'unexpected error'